ColDog/socketify/Readme.md

 # Websockets for React and Node

 An easy way to integrate React JS and Node with Websockets.
-Provides a protocol for calling functions on the server back end from the client.
-It tries to be like Meteor minus all of the magic.
+Provides a protocol for using websockets to call functions on the server from the client, run them through middleware, and return them to the client.
+It also automatically updates the clients state when the server says that data has changed.

 ## Instructions
 Clone the repository and run NPM install in both the client and the server folders.
 Then run node `simple_server.js` in the client folder, as well as `gulp`.
 Run `nodemon server.coffee` in the server folder.
 Nothing has been extracted out into a package so feel free to change things for your particular use case and send a pull request.